lskatz/any2bed/README.md

 # any2bed
-Convert files to bed format
+Convert files to bed format (perl branch)

 Inspired by the functionality in `makeRanges.pl` in the Lyve-SET project.
 The name is inspired by another project any2fasta.